How to Return to Work After a Career Break

 Tips for Getting Back into the Workforce After a Career Break

 Don’t just dive into searching on job posting websites.
 Instead, take time to consider what you want: What type of job will be fulfilling and gratifying?
 And, do you want to go back to a role like the one you had before you left the workforce, or do you want to try something a bit different?
 Consider what you’d like to get out of a job, and why (aside from financial reasons) you’re interested in working again.
 Keep your needs in mind, too: whether it’s salary requirements, flexible hours, or anything else.

 Make a list of the “must-haves” for your next job.

-Plus, reflect on your career break.
+Plus, reflect on your career break or sabbatical.
 Did you learn a new skill, volunteer, start a side hustle, or take classes?
 Even if you weren’t actively working, you may have noteworthy accomplishments to mention during interviews or add to your resume.

 Re-Learn Your Industry and Network